yinhongwei4079/PigGTEx-WGS/README.md

 annotate_binary_snp was the codes to annotate the bi-allelic SNPs with CooVar, SNPEFF, VEP and pCADD.

 generate_tf_select.sh was the codes to generate the TF based on ATAC-seq by Hommer2.

+fgwas.sh is the codes to run gwas enrichment based on fgwas.